Understanding the Threat of Misinformation in K-12 Education

 - Soni Albright

-In June 2021, a Chinese government official sent an essay draft via WeChat to Eileen Wang, then a candidate for city council in Arcadia, California, and her co-conspirator.
-The directive: push back against an LA Times article about Xinjiang, the Uyghur heartland in China, where the U.S. government and several allies have formally declared Beijing’s policies to constitute genocide and crimes against humanity.
-Within minutes, Wang and her partner published the article on their website, “U.S. News Center,” falsely claiming there was no forced labor in Xinjiang, including in cotton production.
-The Chinese official’s response: “So fast, thank you everyone.”
-(U.S. Department of Justice, May 2026)
+In June 2021, a Chinese government official sent an essay draft via WeChat to Eileen Wang, a candidate for city council in Arcadia, California.
+The directive was clear: push back against an LA Times article about Xinjiang, the Uyghur heartland in China.
+The U.S. government and several allies have formally declared Beijing’s policies there as genocide and crimes against humanity.
+Within minutes, Wang and her partner published an article on their website, “U.S. News Center,” falsely claiming there was no forced labor in Xinjiang, including in cotton production.
+The Chinese official responded, “So fast, thank you everyone.” (*U.S. Department of Justice, May 2026

 Wang was elected to the Arcadia City Council in November 2022.
-She resigned as mayor this month after federal prosecutors announced she would plead guilty to acting as an illegal foreign agent.
+However, she resigned as mayor this month after federal prosecutors announced she would plead guilty to acting as an illegal foreign agent.

-The website looked like community news for local Chinese Americans, and that was the point.
-The content was written by a foreign government, which was also the point.
-And the content itself was not merely political spin — it was a direct attempt to suppress awareness of what the U.S. government and several of its allies have formally designated as genocide.
-That is not just a domestic or US information problem.
-It is a global one, and it is not without precedent.
+The website appeared to be community news for local Chinese Americans.
+That was the point.
+The content was crafted by a foreign government.
+It was not merely political spin; it was a direct attempt to suppress awareness of what the U.S. government and its allies have formally designated as genocide.
+This is not just a domestic issue; it is a global one, and it is not without precedent.

-False narratives and the spread of misinformation can have real, life-or-death consequences.
-In Myanmar, Facebook’s failure to moderate coordinated hate speech and disinformation about the Rohingya Muslim minority contributed to real-world violence on a catastrophic scale.
-A UN fact-finding mission concluded that Facebook played a significant role in amplifying the incitement that accompanied the military’s campaign against the Rohingya, which the UN characterized as genocide.
-The platform became a vector for narratives that dehumanized a minority population, and people were terrorized, assaulted, displaced, and even died.
+False narratives and misinformation can have dire consequences.
+In Myanmar, Facebook’s failure to moderate hate speech and disinformation about the Rohingya Muslim minority led to catastrophic violence.
+A UN fact-finding mission concluded that Facebook significantly amplified the incitement that accompanied the military’s campaign against the Rohingya, which the UN characterized as genocide.
+The platform became a vector for narratives that dehumanized a minority population, leading to terror, assaults, displacement, and even death.

-The Xinjiang (Uyghur) case is different in form but connected in logic.
-When a foreign government uses a fake news website in a California suburb to deny the existence of forced labor camps, it is actively working to suppress awareness of an ongoing humanitarian crisis.
-A crisis that human rights organizations have documented with satellite imagery, survivor testimony, and leaked government documents.
-Keeping that information muddied, disputed, and uncertain directly serves the perpetrators.
+The Xinjiang case is different in form but connected in logic.
+When a foreign government uses a fake news website in California to deny the existence of forced labor camps, it actively suppresses awareness of an ongoing humanitarian crisis.
+This crisis has been documented by human rights organizations using satellite imagery, survivor testimony, and leaked government documents.
+Keeping that information muddied and disputed serves the perpetrators.

 This is why media literacy is no longer just an educational issue.
-It is a matter of human rights for people whose suffering depends, in part, on whether the rest of the world can see it clearly.
+It is a matter of human rights for those whose suffering depends on whether the world can see it clearly.

 The Mechanism Isn’t Lies.
 It’s Doubt.

-The most effective influence operations don’t traffic in outright falsehoods; they use selective framing that omits inconvenient context, coordinated amplification from sources that appear independent, content targeted at specific audiences to deepen existing divisions, on platforms that look like journalism but serve a specific agenda.
+The most effective influence operations don’t rely on outright falsehoods.
+Instead, they use selective framing that omits inconvenient context.
+They employ coordinated amplification from seemingly independent sources.
+They target specific audiences to deepen existing divisions, all on platforms that resemble journalism but serve a specific agenda.

 The U.S. Senate Intelligence Committee spent three years reviewing over a million documents and interviewing more than 200 witnesses to produce its bipartisan report on the 2016 election.
-The committee’s Republican acting chairman, Senator Marco Rubio, summarized the findings plainly: “We found irrefutable evidence of Russian meddling.”
-This was the conclusion of a Republican-led committee, stated on the record, after three years of investigation.
+Senator Marco Rubio, the committee’s Republican acting chairman, summarized the findings plainly: “We found irrefutable evidence of Russian meddling.”
+This conclusion was stated on the record after three years of investigation.

-What Russia ran was not a fabrication campaign.
+What Russia executed was not a fabrication campaign.
 It was a perception campaign, and the specifics are instructive.
-The Internet Research Agency, a Kremlin-backed operation, ran thousands of targeted Facebook and Instagram ads across racially and politically divisive topics like Black Lives Matter, immigration, gun rights, and LGBTQ+ issues.
+The Internet Research Agency ran thousands of targeted Facebook and Instagram ads across racially and politically divisive topics.
+These included Black Lives Matter, immigration, gun rights, and LGBTQ+ issues.
 This was not designed to advance any of those causes, but to pit Americans against each other.
-African Americans were targeted more than any other demographic group, with ads simultaneously designed to appear supportive of Black Lives Matter while also framing the movement as threatening to other audiences in cities like Baltimore and Ferguson.
-The goal was not persuasion but fracture, and the scale was staggering: Russian-linked content reached an estimated 150 million American users across Facebook and Instagram during the 2016 race.
+African Americans were targeted more than any other demographic group, with ads designed to appear supportive of Black Lives Matter while also framing the movement as threatening to other audiences in cities like Baltimore and Ferguson.
+The goal was not persuasion but fracture.
+The scale was staggering: Russian-linked content reached an estimated 150 million American users across Facebook and Instagram during the 2016 race.

 Meta's adversarial threat reports have repeatedly documented the removal of similar networks from its platforms in the years since.
 The goal was never to convince you of something false.
-It was to make you uncertain, distrustful, and disengaged, because a confused public is easier to manipulate than an informed one.
+It was to make you uncertain, distrustful, and disengaged.
+After all, a confused public is easier to manipulate than an informed one.

 The United States was not a healthy information environment when these operations began.
-Trust in media (which is at an all-time low) and government institutions has been declining for years, so we were ripe for exploitation.
+Trust in media, which is at an all-time low, and government institutions has been declining for years.
+This made us ripe for exploitation.

 On January 22, 2017, White House counselor Kellyanne Conway appeared on Meet the Press and defended a demonstrably false claim about inauguration crowd sizes by describing it as providing “alternative facts.”
-The host’s response was accurate: alternative facts are not ‘facts,’ they are falsehoods.
-Though we can’t blame all media distrust on Kellyanne Conway, the phrase was emblematic of a broader decline in trust, and it seeded the idea that factual claims are just one perspective among many, that evidence is a matter of interpretation, and that the people presenting facts have motives you should distrust as much as the facts themselves.
+The host’s response was accurate: alternative facts are not ‘facts’; they are falsehoods.
+While we can’t blame all media distrust on Kellyanne Conway, the phrase emblematic of a broader decline in trust seeded the idea that factual claims are merely one perspective among many.
+Evidence became a matter of interpretation, and the motives of those presenting facts became suspect.

-That framing spread into areas where the stakes are considerably higher.
+This framing spread into areas where the stakes are considerably higher.
 Climate change is the clearest example.
-The scientific consensus on human-caused climate change is not a matter of genuine debate among researchers.
+The scientific consensus on human-caused climate change is not genuinely debated among researchers.
 It is one of the most thoroughly documented findings in modern science, according to NASA.
-And yet it is routinely treated in public discourse as a two-sided opinion question, as though the disagreement were between equally weighted positions, which it is not.
-But once people have been primed to believe that all information is politically motivated, the actual weight of the evidence matters less than the perceived motive of the person presenting it.
+Yet, it is routinely treated in public discourse as a two-sided opinion question, as though the disagreement were between equally weighted positions.
+Once people believe that all information is politically motivated, the actual weight of the evidence matters less than the perceived motive of the person presenting it.

 What Estonia Did Differently

 When trust in information collapses, a population becomes easier to manipulate.
 Some countries have treated that as a national vulnerability and responded accordingly.
-Perhaps surprisingly, Estonia is one of the clearest examples.
+Surprisingly, Estonia is one of the clearest examples.

 The Bronze Soldier was a Soviet World War II memorial in central Tallinn.
 To ethnic Estonians, it symbolized Soviet occupation and repression.
 To the country’s Russian-speaking minority, it represented victory over Nazi Germany and a claim to belonging in Estonian society.
 That divide was real, longstanding, and unresolved.

-When the Estonian government relocated the statue (April 2007) and the soldiers’ remains to a military cemetery, it triggered two nights of riots, the worst unrest since the Soviet reoccupation in 1944.
+When the Estonian government relocated the statue in April 2007, it triggered two nights of riots—the worst unrest since the Soviet reoccupation in 1944.
 One person was killed, and relations with Moscow deteriorated sharply.

-Russia escalated beyond the street-level unrest by launching coordinated cyberattacks against Estonian government systems, banks, and media outlets.
-At the same time, it amplified narratives that reframed the conflict as evidence of Estonian hostility toward Russian people, taking a real internal division and projecting it outward as an international grievance.
+Russia escalated beyond street-level unrest by launching coordinated cyberattacks against Estonian government systems, banks, and media outlets.
+At the same time, it amplified narratives that reframed the conflict as evidence of Estonian hostility toward Russian people.
+This took a real internal division and projected it outward as an international grievance.

-Researchers identify this moment as the point when Estonia began treating disinformation as a national security issue rather than a communications problem.
+Researchers identify this moment as when Estonia began treating disinformation as a national security issue rather than a communications problem.

-The Estonian Ministry of Education frames this work as “psychological defense,” signaling that an uninformed public is a vulnerability, just as an undefended border is.
+The Estonian Ministry of Education frames this work as “psychological defense,” signaling that an uninformed public is a vulnerability, just like an undefended border.

-Estonia now ranks 6th in the Media Literacy Index of European Countries for 2026, which includes metrics in press freedom, education, trust, and e-participation.
-This is notable given that many other countries bordering Russia and Ukraine, where disinformation campaigns are heavily concentrated, rank near the bottom.
+Estonia now ranks 6th in the Media Literacy Index of European Countries for 2026.
+This ranking includes metrics in press freedom, education, trust, and e-participation.
+This is notable, especially given that many countries bordering Russia and Ukraine, where disinformation campaigns are heavily concentrated, rank near the bottom.
 Estonia demonstrates that sustained investment in media literacy education functions as a long-term inoculation strategy.

 What American Classrooms Are Missing